Skip to main content

 Everyday Sundae

-Petworth resident Charles Foreman founded Everyday Sundae, a concept and pun that we can fully get on board with.
+Petworth resident Charles Foreman founded Everyday Sundae, a concept we can fully get on board with.
 Foreman wanted to bring premium ice cream to his beloved neighborhood as well as a community space where he could welcome his neighbors and make his mom proud.
 Everyday Sundae is following through with fun flavors like Cookie Monster (blue and white sugar cookie ice cream twisted with blue cookie dough swirl and Oreo cookies) and Marion Berry (blackberries, raspberries, sweet cream; look, the place loves a good pun!).

 13